DFKI-NLP/for-classifier/README.md

 ## Dataset

-## To create the classification dataset from the FoRC pre-prepared dataset:
+#### All data required for running the classifiers are available for download at:

+However, this repository also contains the code for creating the data (including linking ORKG labels to DBpedia entities) under ```data_prep``` directory.
+The data is prepared by using the nfdi4ds dataset for the field of research classification (FoRC) shared task.
+The code for creating this dataset can be found [here](https://github.com/ryabhmd/nfdi4ds-forc).
+A link to download the dataset can be provided in order to run the steps below.

-1. Link the taxonomy to DBpedia entities:
+1. Link the ORKG taxonomy to DBpedia entities:

 ```commandline
 python data_prep/entity_linking/entity_linking.py
 ```

 2. Create KGEs of taxonomy labels:

+  Note that this step includes downloading a pre-trained DBpedia embeddings dataset from Zenodo (https://zenodo.org/records/6384728) and thus requires enough space.
+Additionally, it will take up to 2 hours to dowanload and process.

 ```commandline
 python data_prep/entity_embeddings/get_kges.py